CauldronDevelopmentLLC/oh-brother/README.md

 # What it does
 Curently the script does the following:

-  1. Queries the printers information via the SNMP protocol.
+  * Query the printer's information via the SNMP protocol.
-  2. Prints SNMP info to screen.
+  * Print SNMP info to screen.
+  * For each firmware type:
-  3. Queries Brother servers for the latest firmware.
+    * Query Brother servers for the latest firmware.
-  4. Exits if the firmware is up to date.
-  5. Otherwise, downloads the firmware from Brother.
+    * Download the firmware from Brother.
-  6. Uploads the firmware via FTP to the printer.
+    * Upload the firmware via FTP to the printer.
+    * Wait for user to signal that the update is done.

 # How to use it
 You need to know both the IP address of your printer and the *admin* password.
+Run the script, enter the password when asked and press ```Enter``` after each firmware has completed updating.

 ```